Battle for history: China's WWII anniversary rekindles legacy debate

 "Taiwan and Europe are now facing the threat of a new authoritarian bloc," the president said.

-The speech represented the first time a Taiwanese President had celebrated Victory in Europe (VE) day, strengthening Taipei's ties with Europe at a time when Taipei's relationship with Washington appeared more unstable.
+The speech represented the first time a Taiwanese President had celebrated Victory in Europe (VE) day, strengthening Taipei's ties with Europe at a time when its relationship with Washington appeared more unstable.

 "Lovers of freedom around the world, both individuals and nations, must now work together," Lai said.
 "To make sure that aggressors have no opportunity to advance their ambitions."